rust-lang/rfcs/text/0000-cargo-test-coverage.md

 `cargo test --coverage` would automatically run a build setting the `-C instrument-coverage` Rust flag only for the top level crate and set the `LLVM_PROFILE_FILE` environment variable to ensure each test run produces a unique `profraw` file.
-Once the tests have finished running, cargo would leverage LLVM tooling to analyze profraw files and generate coverage reports for a Rust developer.
+Once the tests have finished running, Cargo would leverage LLVM tooling to analyze profraw files and generate coverage reports for a Rust developer.

 This design does not break any existing usage of Rust or Cargo.
 This new feature would